Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Experimental Settings

 \subsection{Details of the Compared Detection Methods}

 The details of the baseline methods we compared in our experiments are as follows:

-\paragraph{Log-Likelihood } This method employs a language model to calculate the log probability for each token within a text\cite{DBLP:conf/acl/GehrmannSR19,DBLP:conf/icml/KirchenbauerGWK23}.
-Specifically, we involve averaging the log probabilities of all tokens, thereby producing a score that reflects the text's Log-Likelihood.
-Higher scores suggest a greater probability of the text being LLM-generated.
+\paragraph{Log-Likelihood} This method employs a language model to calculate the log probability for each token within a text \cite{DBLP:conf/acl/GehrmannSR19,DBLP:conf/icml/KirchenbauerGWK23}.
+Specifically, we calculate the average log probabilities of all tokens, thereby producing a score that reflects the text's Log-Likelihood.
+Higher scores indicate a greater probability of the text being LLM-generated.

 \paragraph{Rank} In this approach, the absolute rank of each word within a text is determined based on its preceding context \cite{DBLP:conf/acl/GehrmannSR19}.
-Subsequently, a text's overall score is calculated by averaging these rank values across all words.
-Similarly with Log-Likelihood, a critical observation is that lower scores indicate a higher Log-Likelihood of the text being LLM-generated.
+A text's overall score is then calculated by averaging these rank values across all tokens.
+Similar to Log-Likelihood, lower scores suggest a higher probability of the text being LLM-generated.

-\paragraph{Log-Rank} This methodology leverages a language model to assess the contextual prominence of each word within a text by applying the Log-Rank metric \cite{DBLP:conf/acl/GehrmannSR19}.
-Unlike the conventional Rank metric, which relies on the absolute rank of words, the Log-Rank approach modifies this by initially applying a logarithmic transformation to each word's rank value.
-Specifically, this process entails computing the logarithm of the rank positions of all words, followed by the aggregation of these log-transformed ranks to formulate a composite score.
+\paragraph{Log-Rank} This method evaluates the contextual prominence of each token in a text using the Log-Rank metric \cite{DBLP:conf/acl/GehrmannSR19}.
+Unlike the traditional Rank metric, which relies on absolute word ranks, Log-Rank applies a logarithmic transformation to each token's rank value.
+The process involves computing the logarithm of rank positions for all tokens and aggregating these log-transformed ranks into a composite score.

-\paragraph{LRR} \citet{DBLP:conf/emnlp/SuZ0N23} proposed an improved zero-sample method of Log-Likelihood Log-Rank Ratio (LRR), which comprehensively considers Log-Likelihood and Log-Rank to obtain better performance by providing supplementary information for the given text.
-Texts with higher LRR are more likely to be generated by the target LLM.
+\paragraph{LRR} \citet{DBLP:conf/emnlp/SuZ0N23} proposed the Log-Likelihood Log-Rank Ratio (LRR), an improved zero-shot method that combines Log-Likelihood and Log-Rank to enhance detection performance by providing complementary information.
+Texts with higher LRR scores are more likely to be generated by the target LLM.

-\paragraph{NPR} The Normalized Perturbed Log-Rank (NPR) \cite{DBLP:conf/emnlp/SuZ0N23}, applies perturbations to text, aiming to exploit the differential sensitivity of LLM-generated text and human-written text to such disturbances.
-LLM-generated text typically show a more substantial increase in the Log-Rank score following perturbations, suggesting a higher NPR score for LLM-generated text than human-written text.
+\paragraph{NPR} The Normalized Perturbed Log-Rank (NPR) \cite{DBLP:conf/emnlp/SuZ0N23} applies perturbations to text to exploit differences in sensitivity between LLM-generated and human-written texts.
+LLM-generated texts typically show a more substantial increase in Log-Rank scores after perturbations, leading to higher NPR scores for LLM-generated texts compared to human-written texts.